Phade/lindycrandall/README.md

 # lindycrandall
 Lindy Crandall's Music Website

-Made to showcase Lindy Crandall's music as well as upcoming shows.
-Information will be provided about discography
+Information regarding Lindy Crandall's music as well as a biography, discography, upcoming shows, and contact.